Dehydrating is the easiest food preservation method and there is only a small learning curve to get started.

 Learn to dehydrate in these posts.

 In a world of fast food and take out, it may seem that the art of dehydrating food is lost.
-After all, who has 6-12 hours to prepare ingredients for a healthy meal?
+You can prepare ingredients for a helathy meal with just 30 minutes a day!
 This new volume, The Preppers Dehydrator Handbook is both a recipe collection and a how-to dehydrate primer, all in one volume.
 It includes specific instructions for putting up over 50 fruits, vegetables, fruit leather, and jerky.
 Order NOW at Amazon or Barnes & Noble.